-Face-to-face and telephone interviews will be conducted with participants recruited to the catheter user group.
+Face-to-face, video conference and telephone interviews will be conducted with participants recruited to the catheter user group.
 These will be conducted by an experienced qualitative researcher.
 The interviews will be semi-structured and the topic guide will be informed by discussions between the study team, the scientific literature and the existing patient interviews on www.healthtalk.org with regards to the aims above (pre randomisation / commencing treatment and 6-12 months in to the study).
-Interviews will be recorded and transcribed verbatim.
+Interviews will be audio-recorded in a separate audio-recording to the verbal consent and transcribed verbatim.
 Consent to record the interviews, to have the recordings of interviews transcribed by an external provider to the University and to use anonymised quotations from interview transcription for publication will be sought as part of the consent process.
+Where video conferencing software (MS Teams) is used the interview will only be audio recorded by use of a digital recorder.